gonzaaasanchez/tfi-backend-sanchezpalomino/docs/reviews.md

 - User must be the owner, caregiver, or admin of the reservation
 - Maximum 2 reviews per reservation (one from owner, one from caregiver)
+- Reviews are returned as separate objects: `owner` and `caregiver`
+- If a review doesn't exist, the corresponding field will be `null`
+- Each user can only write one review per reservation

 ---